jjensn/MiThings/README.md

 - Includes the ability to pair, unpair, and switch to white mode from within the app as well as setting color and mode.

 Right now, the color wheel setting is not quite correct.
 However, everything except color works fine - at least for RGBW bulbs.

+This repo contains four parts to use from within Smartthings.

+Publish "MiLight Manager" under "My SmartApps".
+Publish "Milight Controller" under "My Device Handlers".

+There are two other Smart Apps; both are needed, so include them.